 According to the CHAS data by HUD, mismatches in terms of supply and affordability exist in the Urban County.
 Approximately 20,410 households earning less than 30 percent of AMI reside in the Urban County; however, there are only 2,167 dwelling units affordable to those at this income level.
-Similarly, there are 18,670 households earning between 31 and 50 percent of AMI and only 9,295 housing units affordable to households earning between 51 and 80 percent AMI, there are enough to accommodate the 25,050 households at this income level.
+Similarly, there are 18,670 households earning between 31 and 50 percent of AMI and only 9,295 housing units affordable to those at this income level.
+With approximately 33,618 housing units in the Urban County that are affordable to households earning between 51 and 80 percent AMI, there are enough to accommodate the 25,050 households at this income level.
 It should be noted, however, that a housing unit affordable to a particular income group does not mean the unit is actually occupied by a household in that income group.
 Therefore, the affordability mismatches are likely to be more severe than as presented by the CHAS data.